ctkelley/SIAMFANLEquations.jl/README.md

  - 0.3.2 goes out when the writing is mostly done and BiCGSTAB is finished.

  - 0.3.3 goes out when Chapter 3 is finished.
 I'm hoping for early May.

+ - 0.4.0 is Anderson acceleration.

+- 0.5.0 is Broyden's method

+- 0.6.0 is the version I'll announce on NA-Digest, exepect 0.5.x for x=0, ..., 9 before this happens.

 ## Funding